* Important *

-Just click and drag the text box to resize the content editor …
+Inside your Post or Page screens, click and drag the bottom right-hand corner of your text box to resize it …

 Tip #6 – Using The Distraction-Free Writing Functionality

-Distraction-Free Writing requires the full-height editor to be enabled in the Screen Options area (see further below).
+Distraction-Free Writing functionality requires that the full-height editor be enabled in the Screen Options area (see further below).

 You can use Distraction Free Writing with both the Visual and Text editor and switch between the two tabs while working …

-You can try eliminating distractions by combining Distraction-Free Writing mode with the Full-Screen option of browsers like Google Chrome & Firefox …
+To completely eliminate all distractions try combining the Distraction-Free writing tool with the built-in Full Screen function of web browsers like Google Chrome & Firefox …

-(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full-Screen Web Browser)
+(Distraction-Free Writing – WordPress Only vs WordPress & Full-Screen Web Browser)

-With Distraction-Free writing turned on and the Full Screen feature of your web browser enabled, the current page will completely fill the screen, leaving only the post title and content you’re working on visible.
+With Distraction-Free Writing mode turned on and the Full Screen feature of your web browser enabled, the current page will fill the screen entirely, leaving only the title and the content of the page or post you’re working visible.

-(Full-Screen Feature – Google Chrome & Firefox Browsers)
+(Full Screen Function – Google Chrome & Firefox Web Browsers)

-To enable both the Full Height Editor and Distraction-Free Writing Mode features, click on the Screen Options tab (found in the top right-hand area of your WordPress administration screen) …
+To enable either the Full Height Editor or Distraction-Free Writing Mode feature, click on the Screen Options tab (found in the top-right section of your WordPress admin screen) …

 (Screen Options Tab)

-In the Additional settings section, enable the full-height editor and distraction free functionality option …
+In the Additional settings section, click Enable the full-height editor and distraction free functionality …

 (Enable full-height editor and distraction-free functionality in your Screen Options tab)

-One final tip worth mentioning is that you can convert emoticons to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) section …
+One last tip worth mentioning is that you can convert emoticons to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) section …

-Congratulations!
-Now you know how to use the visual editor in WordPress.
+Congratulations, now you know how to use the WordPress visual editor.